 We can attribute two key points for having no accounting records for the trade discounts.
 And these are:

-- If a seller records the sales at list price, as well as the trade discount, it could inflate the gross sales for the seller.
-And, this may mislead investors into believing that the company has very high sales.
+- If a seller records the sales at the list price and the trade discount, it could inflate the gross sales for the seller.
+And this may mislead investors into believing that the company has very high sales.

 But there do exist exceptions, where some firms prefer to record the spend on account of trade discounts separately also.

-Now we will see the exact accounting entries and treatment for trade discount through an example.
+Now we will see the exact accounting entries and treatment for trade discounts through an example.